 First, it is evident that the Russian Federation is the major source of remittances for Georgia.
 The amount of remittances from Russia has drastically increased over the last decade.
-While Russia displaced the USA from first place back in 2002, its remittances continued to increase (aside from the fall during the 2008 crisis) and today the flow of remittances from Russia is much higher than from any other source (Figure 11).
+While Russia displaced the USA from first place back in 2002, its remittances continued to increase (aside from the fall during the 2008 crisis) and

-26Aslamazisvili N. Datashvili V. Labour Migration and Remittances in Georgia: Advantages and Disadvantages.
+&lt;sup>26Aslamazisvili N. Datashvili V. Labour Migration and Remittances in Georgia: Advantages and Disadvantages.
 Jr. Social Economics.
 2009. #2.